jeb2239/CINQ/docs/tutorial.md

 <sub><sup>These instructions have only been tested on Ubuntu 14.04</sup></sub>

-###Step 1: compile and install the GCC 5 concepts branch
+###Step 1: Compile and install the GCC 5 concepts branch

 You need a version of gcc with concepts support.
 See [concepts_setup.md](concepts_setup.md) for instructions on how to get this.